yesdog/Waterdog/README.md

 which is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.

 Waterdog provides native support for the Minecraft Bedrock protocols along with the existing java protocols.
-ProtocolSupport PE support, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, MiNET, and others.
+It is capable of using the ProtocolSupport PE encapsulation protocol over TCP, or it can use the native RakNet Bedrock protocol for traditional downstream Bedrock servers such as Nukkit, Pocketmine, MiNET, and others.

 Waterfall focuses on three main areas: